tech-equity-justice/tej-app-project/README.md

 > 1. Create a **_scripts.js_** file in a folder named 'js'
 > 2. Inclue a reference from index.html to scripts.js so that any javascript code in scripts.js can access the elements in index.html
-> 3. In the scripts.js file, add 3 functionalities
+> 3. In the scripts.js file, add the below 4 functionalities
 >    1. add code so that an alert box with the message "Hello TEJ!" is displayed when index.html page is loaded
->    2. add code to add `Price` as a number to the input box next to the `Price` label in both `Samosa` and `Tea` sections
+>    2. add code to input `Price` as a number to the input box next to the `Price` label in both `Samosa` and `Tea` sections
 >    3. add code so that when
 >    - the '+' button is clicked, the value in the "Quantity" box is incremented by 1 in the corresponding section (e.g. '+' button in `Samosa` section should increment the quantity under the `Samosa` section, and '-' button in `Tea` section should increment the quantity under the `Tea` section)
 >    - the '-' button is clicked, the value in the "Quantity" box is decreased by 1 in the corresponding section